Get my free meal plan 👉 here

 • Canned tomatoes and beans (great for making chili, or adding to a stir-fry!)

-6. Include Certain Foods That are Always Cheap
+6. Include Certain Foods That Are Always Cheap

 Some foods are (typically) always cheap – or cheaper – than other foods: